- See a full list of publications

 - Explore connections, collaborators, related work and more

-I joined the department in September 2010, after finishing my PhD in the Psychology of Teaching and Learning English as a Foreign Language at the University of Nottingham (School of English Studies), with a thesis entitled ‘A quadripolar model of identity in adolescent foreign language learners’.
+I joined the department in September 2010, after completing my PhD at the University of Nottingham (School of English Studies), with a thesis entitled ‘A quadripolar model of identity in adolescent foreign language learners’.
 I also have an MEd in TESOL (with a dissertation on involvement avoidance in language learning), a BA in English Language and Literature (dissertation on a critical interpretation of identity in literature) and Qualified Teacher Status for England.
 I have 18 years’ teaching experience in EFL, ESP, EAP and HE contexts in the UK and abroad.
 I have also taught and demonstrated qualitative and quantitative research software.

 MA TESOL Programme Leader

 I welcome expressions of interest for research supervision in the above or related areas.